 If you currently have an iTunes Connect account to offer TV content or movies, or if you have an Apple ID that you used to apply to offer TV content or movies on iTunes and the application is pending approval, you can use that Apple ID to complete the music application.

 Someone with the legal authority to sign documents on behalf of your company should apply to offer content on iTunes.
 Only that individual can accept the standard iTunes contract on iTunes Connect.

 If you’re registered as a company, enter the legal entity name.
 If you’re signing up as an individual, enter your first and last name.
 The legal name you enter should match the name associated with your U.S. Tax ID and Tax ID type that you provide with your application.

 You will be notified via email.
 Make sure your account is set up to receive email from firstname.lastname@example.org and check any spam filters on your email account.

-After your application has been accepted, you can request contracts for all regions in which the iTunes Store offers music.
-When a contract for a specific region has been finalized and all other requirements have been met, music that has been delivered with territory rights cleared in that region may be made available there.
+After your application has been accepted, you can request contracts for all countries/regions in which the iTunes Store offers music.
+When a contract for a specific country or region has been finalized and all other requirements have been met, music that has been delivered with territory rights cleared in that country/region may be made available there.

 There are different types of digital partners who can help you get your music on the iTunes Store:

 Aggregators help you format, deliver, and manage your music on the iTunes Store.
 They can also get Universal Product Codes (UPC) and International Standard Recording Codes (ISRC) for your music.
 If you sell any music, we will pay the aggregator directly, and the aggregator then pays you.